leidenuniv-lacdr-abs/python-snakemake-node/README.md

 # python-snakemake-node
-Container for default Python scripts to use in Snakemake
+Container for default Python scripts to use in Snakemake!